 “=I AM DEEPLY DISTRESSED TO INFORM YOU REPORT JUST RECEIVED STATES YOUR SON STAFF SERGEANT WILLARD D JENNINGS WHO PREVIOUSLY REPORTED AS MISSING IN ACTION DIED TWELFTH JUNE NINETEEN FORTY TWO IN A JAPANESE PRISONER OF WAR CAMP IN THE PHILIPPINE ISLANDS AS A RESULT OF TUBERCULOSIS PERIOD THE SECRETARY OF WAR ASKS THAT I EXPRESS HIS DEEP SYMPATHY IN YOUR LOSS AND HIS REGRET THAT THE UNAVOIDABLE CIRCUMSTANCES MADE NECESSARY THE UNUSUAL LAPSE OF THE TIME OF REPORTING YOUR SONS DEATH TO YOU CONFIRMING LETTER TO FOLLOW=

 The family requested that S/Sgt.
-Willard D. Jennings be buried at the new American Military Cemetery after the war.
+Willard D. Jennings was buried at the new American Military Cemetery after the war.